roryyorke/py-hide-modules/README.md

-This is utility to temporarily make a module hidden from import; the motivating application is to have test coverage of the catch-block in:
+This is a utility to temporarily make a module hidden from import; the motivating application is to have test coverage of the catch-block in:

 ````python